codegods/blogit/docs/contributing/index.md

 It only means that we won't be able to merge it as early as we want to.

 You can always help us improve by opening a [feature request](github.com/codegods/blogit/issues/new?template=feature_request.md) or creating a [bug report](https://github.com/codegods/blogit/issues/new/choose)

+You can still help us get better by contributing to the code.
+Here are some [topics ypu can work upon](tasklist).
+Be sure to follow the [how-to](how-to).